MindscapeHQ/raygun4reactnative/README.md

 },
 ```

-Run app on Android once to create the native files directory:
+Run the app on Android once to create the native files directory:

 ```
 npx expo run:android